travism7618/04-oxford-comma-lab/README.md

 ## Instructions

 * Fork and clone this lab.
-Run `learn` to see the tests fail.
+Run `rspec` to see the tests fail.
 * Write a method `oxford_comma` that takes an argument array of string elements and converts it into a string using the Oxford comma.
 For example, the array `["fiddleheads","okra","kohlrabi"]` should get converted to the string `"fiddleheads, okra, and kohlrabi"`.
   * **Hint:** *Remember, strings can be operated on very similarly to arrays.
 For instance, you can add elements to the end of strings with the* `<<` *("shovel") method just like you can with arrays.*
   * **Hint:** *What methods are available to you for converting arrays into strings?
 You might want to look it up in the Ruby Documentation.*